trepidacious/tree-react/tree-core/Notes.md

  12. Client removes the local transaction from the pending list, now it has been applied.
  13. Client produces a new optimistic data state using the new authoritative data state and any remaining pending local transactions.

 In theory the server can reject transactions and inform clients - in practice transactions should be designed so that they can always be attempted, and will do nothing if they cannot be applied.
 This is why they should carry the intent of the user rather than an exact delta to the data - they should be capable of observing the actual state of the data on the server when they are executed, and if necessary adapting to this new state.
-For example, if a transaction edits an element in a list, that element should be referenced by some persistent identifier, rather than as an index in teh list, so that if the list has been reordered, the correct element is still edited, rather than the element that happens to be at the same index.
+For example, if a transaction edits an element in a list, that element should be referenced by some persistent identifier, rather than as an index in the list, so that if the list has been reordered, the correct element is still edited, rather than the element that happens to be at the same index.
 The implementation of this is left to individual transactions at present, however in future the system may also provide support for operational transformation, by allowing deltas to see remote deltas that have been applied between their original point of application on the client, and their new point of application on the server.
 Note this is NOT the same as an optimistic transaction system used for enhanced concurrency - the transactions are always applied exactly once on the server, and are not run concurrently by the server.
 The optimistic aspect of the application is on the clients - they initially assume that their transactions will be applied on the server exactly as they are on the client, with no other clients' transactions interleaved.
 This allows for apparently instant editing on each client.
 When interleaved remote transactions are received, the client state is updated to reflect this, and so data is eventually consistent on the server and client.

 Transactions must be designed so that they preserve the intent of the user when reordered, including doing nothing if the original intent is no longer possible (e.g. editing a deleted item).

+Note that in the Todos there is an item for dividing the operations that can be used to build a transaction into deterministic (essentially writing/creating data) and non-deterministic (reading data) operations, and ensuring that deterministic ops are run before any others, so that they will always produce the same result.
+This can then allow for repeatability on the client and server, as needed to produce "stable" Ids for later use.

 The system could be enhanced in future to support operational transformation - the server is responsible for sequencing transactions, and so may rewrite those transactions when sequencing them, and then relay the required transformed transaction to clients (possibly just the transformation to the originator).